khjensen/khjensen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Our group seeks to understand fundamental principles that govern the behavior of biological systems, using a combination of experiment and theory.
-A single label cannot describe this research; rather, it involves the domains of biological physics, evolutionary biology, fluid dynamics and applied mathematics.
+A single label cannot describe this research; rather, it involves the domains of biological physics, evolutionary biology, fluid dynamics and *light* applied mathematics.

+We like experiments.
+We keep it simple.

 We are curious.
 We get things done.